fabianlien/p1-beer-styles/README.md

 - **Beer style boxes** - Many of the boxes have missing content and some headings are are still only placeholder.
 This content will be added/updated in the future.

-- **Advertisement iframes** - A possible future feature if the webiste purpose is adapted for commercial enterprise purposes would be to add advertisement iframes on the different pages.
+- **Advertisement iframes** - A possible future feature (if the webiste purpose is adapted for commercial enterprise) would be to add advertisement iframes on the different pages.
 For example one such feature could be implemented here:
 ![Screenshot showing a possible location for an advertisement](assets/images/screenshots/Screenshot-ad-placement.png)

 ## Testing